robb-j/md-toc/README.md

 Options:
   -V, --version          output the version number
-  -f --file [README.md]  specify where the readme file you want to use is (default: "README.md") -i --inline [false]    whether to edit the table of contents inline, it replaces for '<!-- toc-head -->' and <!-- toc-tail --> (default: false)
+  -f --file [README.md]  specify where the markdown file(s) you want to process are, accepts a filename or a glob (default: "README.md")
+  -i --inline [false]    edit the table of contents inline, it replaces between '<!-- toc-head -->' and <!-- toc-tail --> (default: false)
-  -h, --help             output usage information
+  --dry-run [false]      perform a dry run, useful for testing your glob -h, --help             output usage information
 ```